Shalaby000/simple-monitoring-aws/README.md

 ```
 kubectl port-forward svc/app-deloyment 5000:5000
 ```
-### Navigate to "localhost:5000" on Your Browser to Ensure it works
+### Navigate to "localhost:5000" on Your Browser It Should Be Working